Jay North, TV's Dennis the Menace: The Untold Story

 Dennis, for all of his well-meaning intentions, just couldn’t help from getting into trouble.
-Quite often, his favorite neighbor, Mr. Wilson (played by Joseph Kearns & Gale Gordon), usually ended up falling victim to Dennis’ capers.
+His favorite neighbor, Mr. Wilson (played by Joseph Kearns), usually ended up falling victim to Dennis’ mischief.
 Despite the fact that Mr. Wilson was grouchy and cantankerous, he had a secret soft spot for Dennis and just couldn’t stay mad at him.
 From the start, the show was a huge hit with viewers.

 Child actors, quite often, seem to fall victim to many pitfalls of their success.
 Unfortunately, Jay North was no exception.
 Many have reported depression, drug and alcohol abuse as well as other self-destructive behavior.
 While North’s circumstances were not as extreme, he definitely recalls being unhappy during the filming of the popular show.
-There was tremendous pressure on him to perform, not only his acting role, but also keeping up with his school work at the same time.
+There was tremendous pressure on him to perform as an actor and as a student.
 He often found himself on the road, away from home and not being able to enjoy much of his childhood.

 In 1959, North began making $500.00 per episode for his role as Dennis Mitchell.
 As the series continued, he eventually began bringing in $3,500.00 per episode.
 North’s mother managed his early career and carefully invested his earnings, which she ultimately turned over to him.
 She continued to work her full-time job and did not rely on his income to support them as many parents of child actors have.
 In that respect, he was fortunate.